What happens when your mortgage lender takes you to court

 You may be able to argue that your lender has acted unfairly or unreasonably, or has not followed the proper procedures.
-This could help to get court action delayed or persuade the judge to issue a suspended possession order instead of an immediate possession order which could lead to you being evicted from your home.
+This could help to get court action delayed or persuade the judge to issue a suspended possession order instead of an outright order which could lead to you being evicted from your home.

 The important things to remember are: